The late August Wilson's Radio Golf was named Best American Play.

 The selections were made at the 72nd annual voting meeting of the organization May 7 at the offices of Time Out New York in Manhattan.

+The awards will be presented at a cocktail reception to be held on May 14, at the Algonquin Hotel, where the NYDCC was founded in 1935 by such legendary critics and journalists as Brooks Atkinson, Walter Winchell and Robert Benchley.
 The award for Best Play carries with it a cash prize of $2,500.
 A cash award of $1,000 also goes to the playwright who receives the award for best American or foreign play.
 The awards are made possible by a grant from the Lucille Lortel Foundation.

 Stoppard's epic Coast of Utopia trilogy — directed by Jack O'Brien — tells the story of a group of nineteenth-century Russian intellectuals who debate politics and philosophy and struggle to change their political system over a 30-year period.
 Voyage, which opened Nov.
 27, 2006, is set in the Russian countryside and in Moscow and St. Petersburg.
 Part two, Shipwreck, which opened Dec.
 21, begins outside Moscow 13 years after the first part and follows the characters to Paris, Dresden and Nice.
 Part three, Salvage, which opened Feb.
 18, 2007, follows the characters to London and Geneva over the course of 12 years.